How competitive is LSJ?

 Answer: It is fine to take LSJ classes before being admitted to the major.
 Students should try to give preference to the classes in the LSJ Core Course list over those in the subfields.
 The Core Courses are meant to ground the knowledge covered in more detail in the subfield courses, so taking them first improves your chance of doing well in the upper level coursework.

-If you are looking for non-LSJ classes that will complement your LSJ studies, consider taking classes that explore a part of the world you know nothing about (Africa?, Asia?, South America?, the Middle East?, Europe?, Oceania?).
-You might also consider a class that expands your knowledge of modern history, politics, international relations, philosophy, geography, culture, gender, or ethnicity.
+If you are looking for non-LSJ classes that will complement your LSJ studies, consider taking classes that explore a part of the world you know nothing about.
+You might also consider a class that expands your knowledge of modern history, politics, international relations, philosophy, geography, culture, gender, race, or ethnicity.